unimorph/unimorph.github.io/schema.md

 ### Comparison to Universal Dependencies features

 Discussion on this topic may be found on the [Universal Dependencies website](http://universaldependencies.org/v2/features.html).
-A conversion script between the two is coming soon.
+A converter from Universal Dependencies into UniMorph is available through our [software page](/software).

 ### Dimensions of meaning and their features